 While many young people seek out treatment for themselves, others are pressed into participating by concerned parents, or as the result of other external forces.
 Either circumstance is common.
 Regardless, some families delay getting treatment because of a popular myth that adolescents need to “hit bottom” before seeking help.
 This myth is unfortunately re-enforced by treatment providers who do not see motivating youth as their responsibility.
 The real danger in this is that, for some, the bottom can be serious harm or even death.
 There is no advantage in letting a young person engage in destructive behaviors a day longer than is necessary.
 When working with teens there is also ample evidence to suggest that the earlier a treatment intervention takes place regarding substance abuse, emotional health, or behavioral health issues, the greater the likelihood of success.
 When young people come to us for treatment, it is okay if they are resistant.
 It is our job to motivate them and to help them find value in both treatment, and in approaching their lives differently.

 Yes.
-Paradigm Malibu accepts payments from most insurance companies.
+Paradigm Treatment accepts payments from most insurance companies.
 We are happy to assist any prospective client verify their benefits and secure pre-authorization for treatment.
 To learn more about the process, simply give us a call.

 The first day you enter treatment, we begin planning your return home.
 Your life at home, outside of treatment remains the center point of all that we do.
 Every individual and group session is designed to provide you with skills and knowledge that are directly applicable to your life outside of treatment.
-Of equal or greater importance, we provide FREE AFTERCARE services, indefinitely, for as long as adolescents and/or their families choose to utilize them.
+Of equal or greater importance, we provide aftercare services, for as long as adolescents and/or their families choose to utilize them.
 This includes, but is not limited to individual or family therapy sessions, parent support services, and on-going case management.
-These services can be provided in person, telephonically, or via Skype.
+These services can be provided in person, by phone, or via Skype.
 As with treatment plans, every aftercare plan is individualized and based on each teen’s unique needs and objectives.

 Call us anytime toll-free in the U.S. and Canada at: 855-780-TEEN.
 All calls are completely confidential.